Pictured Rocks National Park, Munising, Michigan - Upper Peninsula

 There are also a few more accessible day hiking trails at the western (Munising) portion of the park.
 And some of them can be reached by paved roads and allow pets on leashes.

 Because the park is stretched out along the lakeshore with minimal road accessibility, it takes several days to really get an appreciation of it.
-But this may change in 2011 when the complete paving of H58 is completed which will join Munising and Grand Marais.
+But this changed in 2011 when the complete paving of H58 was completed which joined Munising and Grand Marais.
+There still are some unpaved sand spur roads to some of the campgrounds and trail heads.

 Pictured Rocks Camping and Campgrounds - 3 drive-in campgrounds exist within the park providing water, tables, grills and toilets.
 There are no showers nor electric hookups so RV campers will have to dry camp.
-Also know that the access is via unpaved sand roads.
-Just south of the park are several more campgrounds located in Lake Superior State Forest, but are also limited in terms of services like electricity and showers.
+No reservations are accepted; occupancy is first come, first served.
+Also know that the most access is via unpaved sand roads.

 In addition there are 13 backcountry campsites sprinkled along the Lakeshore Trail and 7 group sites.
 These are very rustic - wilderness style camp sites: no potable water and only a few have toilets.
 Camping is allowed only at designated sites and pets are not allowed on backcountry trails or in backcountry campgrounds.